hayk111/showsourcing/src/app/modules/shared/inputs/README.md

 ## Summary

 The point of this module is to furnish the different inputs needed for the show sourcing app.
 Some inputs here are just wrappers around HTML inputs.
-This is useful for working with the Form Builder API.
+This is useful for working with the Dynamic Form Builder.

 Another advantage is that those wrapper furnish unique ID for inputs and their label `for` attribute.
 Therefor, there is no need to worry about non unique IDs.